theuerc/Website/gitpod/docs/references/ides-and-editors/vscode.md

 ## FAQs

-### When opening VS Code Destkop, the owner token wasn't copied to my clipboard, where can I find it?
+### When opening VS Code Desktop, the owner token wasn't copied to my clipboard, where can I find it?

 When opening VS Code Desktop, if you are being prompted for the owner token password, but cannot copy it to clipboard, you can find the password on the gitpod [workspaces page](https://gitpod.io/workspaces) under "connect via SSH".